coder-ka/copy-init/README.md

 Easiest answer is copy neccesary files.

-So define mandatory files for your boilerplate.
+So define mandatory files for your boilerplate package. e.g. `@your-name/create-<package-name>`

 Make `boilerplate-files.json` in your boilerplate's root.